The Importance of Trust in Leadership

 ++++++++++++++++

 Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on leadership and personal development.
-He is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (co-authored with his father, Bob Vanourek) and LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion).
+He is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (co-authored with his father, Bob Vanourek) and LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for living with purpose and passion).
 Check out their Leadership Derailers Assessment or get their monthly newsletter.
 If you found value in this, please forward it to a friend.
 Every little bit helps!